 - Grab a 5-gallon bucket and fill it with warm, soapy water.

 - Pull the suction tube out of the paint can and insert it into the bucket.
-Pull the roller cover off of your handle and toss it in the bucket as well (there’s a button to press so you can do this mess-free!).
-Toss the now-empty roller handle back into the paint can and run the Sidekick for 15 seconds to return any paint that’s left in the hose to the paint can.
+Pull the roller cover off of your handle and toss it in the bucket as well.
+There’s a button to press so you can do this mess-free!
+Toss the now-empty roller handle back into the paint can.
+Run the Sidekick for 15 seconds to return any paint that’s left in the hose to the paint can.

 - Grab the roller handle out of the paint can and put it in the warm, soapy water along with everything else.
-Turn the Sidekick on and allow it to run for 10 minutes, circulating the soapy water through the hose and back into the bucket.
+Turn the Sidekick on and allow it to run for 10 minutes.
+This circulates the soapy water through the hose and back into the bucket.

 - Grab a drink.
 Scroll through Instagram.
 Take a quick catnap.

-- Once your 10 minutes are up, you can choose to repeat the process for another 5 minutes if you want to be extra careful (I always dump my water and get fresh water to do this because I’m obsessive about keeping this thing in good working order, but it’s only required if you used oil-based paint), but if you’re in a hurry you can be done with that part!
-Pull out the suction tube (leave the roller handle in!) and run the Sidekick for another couple of minutes to empty the hose of any lingering water.
+- Once your 10 minutes are up, you can choose to repeat the process for another 5 minutes.
+I always dump my water and get fresh water to do this because I’m obsessive about keeping this thing in good working order.
+But, it’s only required if you used oil-based paint.
+If you’re in a hurry you can be done with that part!
+Pull out the suction tube (leave the roller handle in!).
+Run the Sidekick for another couple of minutes to empty the hose of any lingering water.

 - Pull out your roller cover assembly and take it apart.
-I typically just take the plastic pieces over to my kitchen sink and rinse them off, then toss the roller cover.
+I typically just take the plastic pieces over to my kitchen sink and rinse them off.
+Then, I toss the roller cover.
 They’re super cheap to replace!

 - DONE!
-Find a corner of your yard to dump your soapy water (we always toss ours behind our little storage shed where there’s no grass and no one hangs out) and you’re ready to put your Sidekick away!
+Find a corner of your yard to dump your soapy water.
+We always toss ours behind our little storage shed where there’s no grass and no one hangs out.
+Then, you’re ready to put your Sidekick away!

 The first time I used my Sidekick (house exterior) it dripped a lot more than I thought it should, right at the point where the roller clips onto the handle.
 Still worked, but I had to be really careful not to have that side down.
 After taking a close look at the assembly schematic, I realized Wagner had failed to include the grey seal that goes on the handle arm at this spot.
 Bought 2 seal/gromet sets from eReplacement Parts, which completely fixed the problem.
 I also bought the 3″ trim roller attachment, which works great.